nearai/near-mcp/TOOLS.md

     "name": "system_search_popular_fungible_token_contracts",
     "description": "\nSearch for popular fungible token contract information on the NEAR blockchain, with a grep-like search.\nUse this tool to search for popular fungible token contract information.
 This tool works by 'grepping'\nthrough a list of contract information JSON objects.
 Useful for getting contract information about popular\ntokens like USDC native, USDT, WNEAR, and more.", "args": {
-      "searchTerm": {
+      "searchPattern": {
         "type": "string",
-        "description": "The grep search term to use for filtering popular fungible token contract information."
+        "description": "The grep search pattern to use for filtering popular fungible token contract information."
       }
     }
   },